EXXETA/devops-demo/README.md

 The `awesome_app` interface presents a `Like` button that sends a `POST` request to the greeting service thus sending a signal that the user enjoyed the greeting they were presented with.
-The greetings service then stores this positive signal in a Redis backend (a popular, fast key-value store used in numerous web applications akin to ours) by incrementing the respective greeting counter by one.
+The greetings service then stores this positive signal in a Redis backend (a popular, fast key-value data store used in numerous web applications akin to ours) by incrementing the respective greeting counter by one.

 Upon requesting a personalized greeting from our greeting service we return the best-performing greeting 90% of the time (`exploitation`).
-For 10% of the greeting requests we receive we return a randomly chosen personalized greeting in order to explore whether the user's preference has changed (`exploration`).
+For 10% of the greeting requests we return a randomly chosen personalized greeting in order to explore whether the user's preference has changed (`exploration`).
 See `greetings/greetings/service.py` for details.